aws/chalice/docs/source/topics/events.rst

             app.log.debug("Received message with contents: ", record.body)

-In this example above, we're connecting the ``handle_sqs_message`` lambda function to the ``my-queue`` SQS queue.
 Whenver a message is sent to the SQS queue our function will be automatically invoked.
 The function argument is an :class:`SQSEvent` object, and each ``record`` in the example above is of type :class:`SQSRecord`.
 Lambda takes care of automatically scaling your function as needed.
 See `Understanding Scaling Behavior`_ for more information on how Lambda scaling works.

 If your lambda functions completes without raising an exception, then Lambda will automatically delete all the messages associated with the